FinaritrAndrianiaina/FinaritrAndrianiaina/README.md

 Check my website to know more about me:
 [https://finaritra.vercel.app](https://finaritra.vercel.app)

-- 💬 Have experience with building **React, GraphQL, NestJS, AWS, Java and Spring Boot**
+- 💬 Have experience with building things in **React, Tauri, GraphQL, NestJS, AWS, Java and Spring Boot**

 <p align="center">